-1.3 Remove PulseAudio
+1.2 Remove PulseAudio

 The audio system on the Raspberry Pi has a history of many problems.
 PulseAudio didn't work right and it was even worse the last time I struggled with it.
-I believe it is no longer included in the current version of Raspbian.
+It no longer included in the current version of Raspbian.
 (See http://elinux.org/R-Pi Troubleshooting#Removal of installed pulseaudio)